MITgcm/MITgcm/doc/contributing/contributing.rst

 packages.
 The packaging structure provides a mechanism for maintaining suites of code, specific to particular classes of problem, in a way that is cleanly separated from the generic fluid dynamical engine.
+An overview of available MITgcm packages is presented in :numref:`packagesI`, as illustrated in :numref:`fig_package_organigramme`.
+An overview of how to include and use MITgcm packages in your setup is presented in :numref:`using_packages`, with specific details on using existing packages spread throughout :numref:`packagesI`, :numref:`outp_pack`, and :numref:`chap_state_estimation`.
+This sub-section includes information necessary to create your own package for use with MITgcm.

 The MITgcm packaging structure is described below using generic package names ``${pkg}``.